This article on eCommerce homepages is a guest post by Yongi Barnard, conversion copywriter and messaging strategist.

 A bigger site like Crutchfield, on the other hand, pushes its popular products to the top of the page, and company info is pushed towards the bottom.
 They most likely get visitors who already know about their brand.
 So the most important goal of the page is to direct visitors to relevant pages.

 It’s the 4th of July.
 It’s sale season for REI.
-So for this version of the homepage, the most important thing to do is to push the products that are on sale, then the main categories with a focus on the summer season, and towards the bottom of the section are links to popular products.
+So for this e-commerce homepage, the most important thing to do is to push the products that are on sale, then the main categories with a focus on the summer season, and towards the bottom of the section are links to popular products.

 Side note: How much to include in the body section